-With enough experience to deeply understand the market and delivering outstanding value consistently, you can afford to focus on the top 1-2% of clients to attempt to sell special membership offer or high priced services like premium support, customer success management, etc.
+With enough experience to deeply understand the market and deliver outstanding value consistently, you can afford to focus on the top 1-2% of clients to attempt to sell special membership offers or high priced services like premium support, customer success management, etc.

 Ignore low growth potential customers

 Narrow down customer segments that are least likely to progress to high-paying tiers.
-Allocate more resources towards cross-selling and up-selling to high-growth potential customers, which will have a positive impact on ARPU.
+Allocate more resources towards cross-selling and up-selling to high-growth potential customers, which will have a positive impact on Average Revenue Per Paying User.